Skip to main content

 Critical Impact

-Attackers can craft malicious URLs that, when clicked by authenticated WordPress users, execute arbitrary JavaScript code in their browser context.
-This can lead to session hijacking, credential theft, phishing attacks, or unauthorized actions on behalf of the victim.
+Attackers can craft malicious URLs that execute arbitrary JavaScript in the context of a victim's WordPress session, enabling session hijacking, credential theft, and unauthorized actions on behalf of authenticated users.

 Affected Products